 Ultra-Processed Foods for Travellers: A Simple Guide

-When routines are disrupted and options are limited, ultra-processed foods often become the easiest choice.
 This guide offers a grounded, non-restrictive look at what ultra-processed foods actually are, how to recognise them while travelling, and how to make small, supportive swaps when it feels helpful, without turning food into another thing to manage on holiday.

 - Fast food